Instrument Rating Course (IR Course)

 • Can I have previous experience count towards the IR(A) training?
 Yes, holders of a CPL(A), BIR, or a course completion certificate for the BIFM can reduce the total amount of required training by 10 hours and start in the PIFM phase.
 Holders of an IR(H) can reduce the total amount of required training to 10 hours.

 • Where is the IR(A) training given?
 The training is given at E-Flight Academy in Teuge.
-The IFR approaches will be performed at fields such as Lelystad and Groningen.
-For more information you can contact us via hello@eflight.nl or call +31 55 203 2230.
+The IFR approaches will be performed at airfields such as Lelystad and Groningen.
+For more information, you can contact us at hello@eflight.nl or call +31 55 203 2230.

 • Is the IR exam included in the price?